Testing the dark origin of neutrino masses with oscillation experiments

 The confidence intervals for this parameter reconstruction are shown in Fig.~\ref{fig:param_scan4D}.
 While we observe a narrowing of the best fit parameters, the overall picture is similar to the results of the 3D scan.
 Once again, we compare the two models by computing the minimum $\chi^2$ values.
 The neutrino dark mass hypothesis is now disfavored at the $4.9\sigma$ level, with $\chi^2_{\rm min,\, dark}=89.9$ and $\chi^2_{\rm min,\, vac}=56.5$.
 The reduced ability of the dark mass hypothesis to fit the data is driven by the solar value of $\theta_{12}$, while short baseline experiments can still be accommodated relatively well.
 In Fig.~\ref{fig:BP4D_signal} we present the best-fit survival probability for the 4D scan for the vacuum case (``Vacuum'') and the dark mass hypothesis, which includes the two best-fit regions, Dark 1 and Dark 2, obtained from the analysis in Fig.~\ref{fig:param_scan4D}.
+The jagged structure of the vacuum mass oscillation (blue) curve is a consequence of the flux-weighted average over the reactors from which antineutrinos are detected by KamLAND~\cite{KamLAND:2013rgu}.

 A global analysis with all neutrino experiments would provide a more robust comparison between the vacuum and neutrino dark mass origin hypotheses, and we leave this for future work.
 What our analysis above already shows however is that the vacuum neutrino mass is likely favored to a statistically significant level.
 Additionally as discussed above, the JUNO experiment expects to determine $\Delta m_{21}^2$ and $\Delta m_{31}^2$ by a relative precision at the sub-percent level within $\sim 100$\,days.
 By extrapolating this expectation to lower precision, we estimate that a $10\%$ precision can be achieved after $\sim 10\,{\rm days}$.
 Thus, if occurring in a time scale from 10 days to a few decades, the change of oscillation parameters due to dark matter density fluctuations will be detectable in current and future experiments.
 According to \eqref{de_broglie_length} and \eqref{crossing_distance}, this corresponds to $10^{-17}\,\mathrm{eV}\lesssim m_\phi\lesssim 10^{-14}\,\mathrm{eV}$.